 There are so many!
 I’ll offer 3.
 The first is designers failing to care enough or think enough about their intended audience’s needs, designing for themselves and not others.
 The second mistake is in thinking creating ‘cool’ is in anyway the objective of visualisation.
 Cool is a bonus byproduct of good visualisation design thinking, not the core aim in and of itself.
 The final explicit mistake I find people make, is poor colour choices – arguably the most visible of all the design choices – creating ugly combinations, masses of unnecessarily prominent regions of colour, not letting data breath.
 These are all issues that can easily be addressed though, that’s the good news!

 What is the most frequently asked question in your training sessions and what is your answer to this?

 “What is the best solution for my current workplace problem!?” and my answer is always a terribly unsatisfactory “It depends”.
 That is an unfortunate answer but ultimately the only answer because there are so many different variables that alter the thinking for any given problem.
 In the absence of a single perfect solution one has to work towards an optimized solution – effective results achieved by efficient decisions – taking in to account timescales, the shape/size of data, the insights it might possess, the setting of the audience, the output format needs, the domain knowledge of the audience etc.

-De training Graphical literacy staat gepland op 18 en 19 mei 2017.
+De training Graphical literacy staat gepland op 24 en 25 januari 2018 in Utrecht.
 Enthousiast geworden over deze training?
 Kijk voor meer informatie op de website en schrijf je in.